-This project is being constituted in chapters, reflections and articulations from the experience given by the field work and the various material collected during those moments, combined with the study and research of various perspectives on the relation between man and the passing of time.
-These chapters (currently 19, in multiple formats), correspond to different personal conceptions of the experience of time and symbolic interpretations of those ideas in relation to particular environments, cultural edifications and induced fictional assemblages.
+This project is being constituted in chapters, reflections and articulations from the experience given by the field work and the various materials collected during those moments.
+These chapters (currently 21, in various formats), correspond to various perceptions of the fluid nature of time and the interpretation of those ideas in relation to particular environments, cultural fabrications or induced fictional assemblages.

 In order to develop an internal mapping of the work a particular pictograph is devised for each chapter.
 The resulting expanding alphabet is intended as a self relational language provoking new relations between the several parts of Gradations of Time over a Plane.